 Andrew Huberman explained in 2021, on the Power Project podcast, that he had never touched exogenous testosterone until then, at age 45.

-However, as part of research for a book he’s writing on hormone optimization, he wanted to experiment and experience firsthand what it’s like.
+However, as part of research for a book he’s writing (which covers hormone optimization), he wanted to experiment and experience firsthand what it’s like.

 In this post, we’ll look at the TRT regimen he described using.